rozzilla/demo-oom/README.md

 # demo-oom

-The goal of this demo is to demonstrate how to debug Out of Memory issues.
+Demo project to demonstrate how to debug Out of Memory issues.

 ## Setup